Immortalin/birthday_paradox_sim/README.md

 ```

-## Chart of number of birthday collisions from 0 to 100 people in room with 100 cycles
+## Chart of number of birthday collisions from 0 to 100 people in a room through 100 iterations
 ![Monte Carlo Graph](./graph.svg)